refinedev/refine/documentation/docs/api-references/hooks/translate/useSetLocale.md

-If you need to change locale at runtime, refine provides a `useSetLocale` hook, It returns the changeLocale method from `i18nProvider` under the hood.
+If you need to change the locale at runtime, refine provides the `useSetLocale` hook, It returns the changeLocale method from `i18nProvider` under the hood.

 ## Usage